-Although basic equipment is usually provided, there are online shops which provide more detailed, wide ranging supplies for enthusiasts.
-Look for discounted prices as part of equestrian clearance sales if you’re up for a bargain.
+Although basic equipment is usually provided, there are online shops which provide more detailed, wide ranging supplies for enthusiasts from shoes to blankets.
+However, bear in mind that equestrian supplies can be quite expensive so look for discounted prices as part of equestrian clearance sales if you’re up for a bargain.

 ALLOTMENT KEEPING, ANYWHERE CLOSE TO HOME

 What better way to celebrate the Great British outdoors than by making the most of the terroir?
 Spring sees the first shoots of some delicious locally sourced vegetables, and if you’re a fan of the farm-to-table ethos, then it’s high time you tried your hand at planting, growing, tending to and ultimately eating some of the great crops local to our land.